bwdutton/gallery3-docker/README.md

 > docker container exec -it gallery3docker_gallery3_1 php installer/index.php

 If you didn't define a default admin password note your randomly generated password.

+### Issues

+If you have any issues submit them here: https://github.com/bwdutton/gallery3-docker/issues